Robertchenh/iamge_labeltool/readme.txt

 Using

-1.put your inamge into the 'iamge_datas'
+1.put your images into the 'iamge_datas'
 2.open the tool      ./iamge_labeltool
 3.do your work easy, your label will in the 'image_label'